bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 Even if you're a veteran game programmer, there will be a learning curve as you explore new approaches and master new tools.

-But start simple, and add in new patterns as you encounter the problems they're solving.
+But start simple, and add in new concepts as you encounter the problems they're solving.
 With a bit of persistence, you'll be flying in no time!

 [data locality]: https://en.wikipedia.org/wiki/Locality_of_reference